High Availability

 2. Understanding vCluster distros

 A distro in vcluster is the Kubernetes distribution that runs inside the virtual cluster.
-There are four supported distros at the time of this writing:
+These are the supported distributions:

 For this tutorial, we will use the k8s distro.
 If you're interested in enabling HA in rootless mode, or using the k3s distro, see some examples at the bottom of this page.